Ice cauldron: Katla

 Within the caldera 12–17 ice cauldrons are supra- and inglacial manifestations of a near-surface magmatic storage system.
-K. Scharrer even explains that "twenty permanent and 4 semi-permanent ice cauldrons could be identified on the surface of Mýrdalsjökull indicating geothermally active areas in the underlying caldera."
+K. Scharrer explains that "twenty permanent and 4 semi-permanent ice cauldrons could be identified on the surface of Mýrdalsjökull indicating geothermally active areas in the underlying caldera".
+Others have also documented the change with time of ice cauldrons at Katla.